jadziamd/oscar64/README.md

 * make -C make all

+The default random number generation is a simple bit-shift generator, to use a linear congruential generator build using the following:

+* make -C make RNG_METHOD=LCG all

 ### Compiler arguments

 The compiler is command line driven, and creates an executable .prg file.